MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

-The second block does set WR1/2 registers with D6=0, which I did expect to reset port timing due to wording of Zilog docs, but from the test with real UA858D chip the 2T+2T timing remains even there, D6=0 leads just to shorter init sequence.
+The second block does set WR1/2 registers with D6=0, which I did expect to reset port timing due to wording of Zilog docs, but from the test with real HW chips the 2T+2T timing remains even there, D6=0 leads just to shorter init sequence.

 ----------------------------------------------------------------------------